marcv81/desktop-setup/runbooks/focal/Focal.md

 Edit `/etc/logrotate.d/apt` and set rotate to 60 to keep `history.log` for 5 years.

-### Clock

-Set the RTC clock to use local time.

-    timedatectl set-local-rtc 1

 ### SSH keys

 Restore the SSH keys from a backup.